Lab 7 – Identify factors that control Primary Production in the western temperate Atlantic Ocean

 These questions, discussion topics, or activities could be used for further discussion or assessment:

 - Ask students to reflect on the data used in this exercise compared to the standard textbook figure of seasonal changes in primary production in a temperate ocean in the Northern Hemisphere.
 How does the real-world data that they examined in this exercise support the textbook’s explanation of this concept?
-What additional learning has this real-world data supported?
+What additional learning has the real-world data supported?

 - A similar “widget” without an accompanying lab is available for the Southern Ocean.
 This resource could be used to do a follow-up exercise on a polar ocean so students can compare and contrast patterns in two very different parts of the ocean.
 It also requires students to think about how the seasons differ in the southern hemisphere.